Fun passing drill for football: The Box

 • Once the defensive phase is finished, the team in possession moves into attack.
 In this phase, a team is allowed to shoot to goal once a total of 10 passes is completed.
 This number includes the 5 passes done when defending.
 A key difference with the defence phase is that passes in attack can happen anywhere in the field.

 Be creative and add your own rules.
-The main point is that the game has to keep the spirit of passing the ball among teammates, forcing players with individualistic characteristics to plays as a team.
+The main point is that the game has to keep the spirit of passing the ball among teammates, forcing players with individualistic characteristics to play as a team.

 Takeaways